 Section 4.1.3 to 4.1.13 inclusive of System Interface Definition (Participant Build Pack 2) describe the remaining processing steps.
+References to “transfer request” should be read in the context of an “error correction”.

 Haulage Rights Notification (Ref 2145)

-The Network Operator is to provide AEMO information on what Participants have haulage rights for each Network Section.
-AEMO will use this information to validate Transfers and reject those transfers where the Participant does not have haulage rights.
+The Distributor is to provide AEMO information on Participant haulage rights for each Network Section.
+AEMO will use this information to validate and reject those transfers where the Participant does not have haulage rights.
 Note – A similar process exist for VIC other than the Retailers provide the information to AEMO relating to haulage rights.